You’ve heard people tell you to network your way to a new job. But that seems easier said than done. You need a plan to grow your network.

 Theory vs Practice

-Read books and blogs and listen to podcasts.
+- Read books and blogs and listen to podcasts about networking.

 Think of this as an opportunity for self-improvement that will pay off greatly!